-In 2002, the Committee continued to emphasize key executives' ownership of common stock as a component of their compensation.
+In 2003, the Committee continued to emphasize key executives' ownership of common stock as a component of their compensation.
 Stock compensation includes (i) stock ownership guidelines for all executive officers, (ii) long-term awards under the 2001 Plan, and (iii) payment of 25% of an executive's bonus in Gannett common stock under the 2001 Plan.
-In July 2000, the Committee increased the executive stock ownership guidelines for the Company's Chief Executive Officer and four other most highly compensated executive officers from three to five times their salary range midpoint and increased the guideline for other key executives from one to two times their salary range midpoint.
-Most executives exceed these guidelines, with the exception of executives who either recently have been promoted and, consequently, are subject to a higher minimum ownership threshold or executives who exceeded the original guidelines and are working towards fulfilling the revised ones.
+In 2000, the Committee increased the executive stock ownership guidelines for the Company's Chief Executive Officer and four other most highly compensated executive officers from three to five times their salary range midpoint and increased the guideline for other key executives from one to two times their salary range midpoint.
+Most executives exceed these guidelines, with the exception of executives who either recently have been promoted and, consequently, are subject to a higher minimum ownership threshold or executives who exceeded the original guidelines and are working toward fulfilling the revised ones.

 Section 162(m) of the Internal Revenue Code generally disallows a tax deduction to public corporations for compensation over \$1,000,000 paid to the Company's chief executive officer and four other most highly compensated executive officers for any fiscal year.
 However, Section 162(m) exempts qualifying performance-based compensation from the deduction limit if specified requirements are met.
-The Committee has structured, and intends to continue to structure, performance-based compensation, including stock option grants and annual bonuses, to executive officers who may be subject to Section 162(m) in a manner that satisfies those requirements.
-However, the Committee reserves the authority to award non-deductible compensation in other circumstances as it deems appropriate.
+The Committee has structured, and intends to continue to structure, performance-based compensation in other circumstances at it deems appropriate.
 Further, because of ambiguities and uncertainties as to the application and interpretation of Section 162(m) and the regulations issued thereunder, no assurance can be given, notwithstanding our efforts, that compensation intended by the Company to satisfy the requirements for deductibility under Section 162(m) does in fact do so.
-For 2002, a portion of the compensation paid to Mr. McCorkindale in the form of salary was not deductible under Section 162(m).
+For 2003, a portion of the compensation paid to Mr. McCorkindale in the form of salary was not deductible under Section 162(m).